markthitrin/chapel-blog/content/posts/transformer-from-scratch-part1/index.md

 In this blog series, I present my implementation of the Transformer model from scratch in both C++ and Chapel, along with performance comparisons of the two versions on single-threaded and multi-threaded CPUs.
 I also discuss various performance challenges I encountered and the optimizations I applied in both C++ and Chapel

-The blog is divided into two parts: the first part, presented here, discusses the experimental methodology and the first test, Small-Size Model on Single Thread, while the second part focuses on the subsequent test, Full-Size Model on Single and Multiple Threads, along with a discussion on productivity.
+The blog is divided into two parts: the first part, presented here, discusses the experimental methodology and the first test, Small-Size Model on Single Thread, while the second part focuses on the second test, Full-Size Model on Single and Multiple Threads, along with a discussion on productivity.

 ---